top of page

 If anything, good has come from the pandemic then it is that many people started to reflect on their life and realized life is short.
 Most people have picked up their old habits in the meantime, but there is a group that has turned their life around.
 A coach can help orientate this new direction or help those who don’t know how to do it or who need accountability.

 The Coronavirus changed my way of working completely.
 I started working 100% online and I have been doing it since.
-I won’t go back to coaching in person.
 By working online, I created more time for myself and my family and reduced my stress level so I can serve my clients better.
 I also can serve more clients.
+But still I will go back to real life coaching and combine it with online.
 So, looking back at the pandemic, I did what I teach my clients and that is seeing the positive side of a negative thing.
 How bad it may seem; you can always turn it into a positive thing.

 What was the biggest obstacle that you had to overcome in your life that made you who you are today?